MyAiAd/postApprove/README.md

 ### For Admins (Upload Page)
 1. Enter campaign name and client instructions
-2. Upload images for approval
+2. Upload social media posts for approval
 3. Share the generated approval link with your client

 ### For Clients (Approval Page)
 1. Visit the approval link provided
-2. Review each image with Yes/No radio buttons
+2. Review each post with Yes/No radio buttons
-3. Add comments for disapproved images
+3. Add comments for disapproved posts
 4. Submit all approvals when complete

 ## Deployment